 In psychiatry, informed consent is needed for:

-- Procedures such as electroconvulsive therapy (ECT), anesthesia and sedation, restraint, and blood and blood products transfusion.
+- Procedures such as electroconvulsive therapy (ECT), anesthesia and sedation, restraint, and blood and blood product transfusion.

 - Research trials